Klĭtôrĭs: Background and promotion

 Klĭtôrĭs was recorded between 2015 and 2016.
 The album's original cover art was designed by Georgi Georgiev of Moonring Art Design.
 It features the eerie picture of a half-naked lady, a beast with large antlers, and a rotting bird.
 An edited version of the artwork was done by Duks after iTunes refused to put up the original artwork.
 In an interview with Nigerian Entertainment Today, Brymo said the album's title means key in the Greek language and that the album is an expression of love and the uncertainty of it.
 He said, "the album is the key to a certain door I have knocked on for years; and yes it was meant to be sensual, there ought to be two sides to the coin".

 The album's lead single, "Happy Memories", was released on April 25, 2016.
 The second single, "Something Good is Happening", was released on June 20, 2016, along with its music video.
 Directed by Uche Chukwu, the video depicts the daily lifestyle of the average Nigerian.
 Each scene in the video tells a story of an individual's approach to life, both young and old.
 Brymo premiered the music video for the album's third single, "Alajọ Ṣomolu", on September 4, 2016.
-It was directed by Chukwu and showcases Brymo's portrayal of the popular Ṣomolu-based thrift collector.
-The video is set in a coffee shop at the Jazz Hole and shows jazz records by Miles Davis.
+The video was directed by Chukwu and showcases Brymo's portrayal of the popular Ṣomolu-based thrift collector.
+It is set in a coffee shop at the Jazz Hole and displays music recorded by Miles Davis'.

 The album's fourth single, "Billion Naira Dream", was released on January 10, 2017, along with its music video.
 Co-directed by cinematographers Dare and Chukwu, the video reveals an intimate side of the singer.